nehaljwani/team.exiv2.org/book/IMaEA.md

 User Support is very time consuming.
 I prioritise working with users as the most important aspect of the project.
 Occasionally, in the run-up to a release, I will ask a user to wait.
 However, my default is to deal with users as quickly as possible.
 I try to acknowledge and confirm their report within 24 hours and to fix/close issues in one week.

 The reason to give them priority is the importance of users to the project.
 Without users, the project is dead.
 Without support, users will not use the code.
 I know this is true because I have taken some sabbaticals to deal with other matters in my life.
 When I am not active, the number of user reports and requests falls quickly.
-When I return from my break, the number of user report immediately increases.
+When I return from my break, the number of user reports immediately increases.

 I have been very disappointed by the appreciation shown by users to my attention to their questions.
 Very few people have the courtesy to use words like "Please" and "Thank You".
 Why is this?
 I don't know.
 Moreover, I am astonished by the abuse I have encountered.
 The on-line behaviour of some users is unacceptable.
 I have encountered this behaviour from our OEM Engineers when I worked on Adobe PostScript.
-However, I could refer that to management at Adobe and at the OEM and the matter would settle.
-With open-source, I have to ignore and accept this awful behaviour.
+However, I could refer that to management at Adobe and at the OEM and the matter would be settled.
+With open-source, I have to accept and ignore this awful behaviour.

 I have wondered if the users who behave this way believe that I am a business and have let them down in some way.
 Open source is a community.
 In reporting a bug, they are participating in the development process.
-I usually thank users for reporting issues.
+I always thank users for reporting issues.
 It's sad that they seldom have the courtesy to thank me for fixing the issue.

 A member of my family is the Principal of a College.
 We were discussing the behaviour of parents of students.
 She said _the one word you must never use with a parent is **No**_.
 It's the same with open source users.
 It's pointless to say _**No**_ because they will not accept this.
 A good example is Lens Recognition.
 The configuration file was added in 0.26 to enable users to fix lens recognition issues by updating an ascii file.
-Many users demand that I fix their lens in C++ to save them a minute to update ~/.exiv2.
+Users frequently demand that I fix their lens in C++ to save them a minute to update ~/.exiv2.
 Saying _**No**_ is pointless.

 On a more positive note about dealing with users, I have enjoyed many on-line discussions with frequent visitors to exiv2.org.
 For sure, I include Arnold, Mikayel, Alan and Steve in this group and there are many more.
 If you are courteous, I am always pleased to hear from you.
 We are a community with a shared vision of working together.
 Thank You for participating.